 ‘No other place on earth has created, more than Venice, such a conspiration of enthusiasm’ – Guy de Maupassant

-I want us to talk a bit of altitude, and a bit of distance with the common attractions that Venice has to offer.
+I want us to take a bit of altitude, and a bit of distance with the common attractions that Venice has to offer.

 La Scala del Bovolo may be in your travel guide, but it is so well hidden that you will have trouble finding it.
 It makes it even more special!
 You won’t find many tourists there, which is a good thing because, you don’t want to feel nudged and pushed in such a high staircase (particularly with a fear of heights, believe me…).